okyeron/fates/hardware/BOM-thruhole.md

 Spacers/screws - I use 2.5mm size screws and spacers.
 3mm should work as well.

 Here's my spacer list.
 This may also be to taste if you solder the display header closer to the main board.
-Sorry I don't have a good mouser part number of 2.5M screws.
+Sorry I don't have a good Mouser part number for 2.5M screws.

 |   | qty | height |  | location  |
 |-----|--|-----|-----|-----|